tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

 ## Truffle's generated files

-When you run `ls -la` you should see:
+When you run `ls -l` you should see:

 ![truffle init directory](resources/truffle_init_directory.png)

-Truffle init was responsible for creating three directories (`contracts`, `migrations`, and `test`) along with three files (`Migrations.sol`, `1_initial_migrations.js`, and `truffle-config.js`).
+Truffle init was responsible for creating three directories (`contracts/`, `migrations/`, and `test/`) along with three files (`Migrations.sol`, `1_initial_migrations.js`, and `truffle-config.js`).
 Here are their descriptions, but examples on how to add to them, and organize your project will continue below.

-- `contracts/` will store all your Solidity (.sol files).
+- `contracts/` will store all your [Solidity](https://solidity.readthedocs.io/en/v0.5.2/) (.sol files).
 This is where you will add any smart contracts, libraries, or interfaces that you need at compile time.
   - `Migrations.sol` is a complete, fully working smart contract written in Solidity.
 It is used by truffle to ensure that your project's deployment to the blockchain is carried out in the proper sequence.

         pragma solidity >=0.4.21 <0.6.0;